uvarc/rc-learning/content/notes/python-hi-perf/serial-optimization.md

 ## Profiling & Timing

 The first step is usually to _profile_ the code.
 Profiling can help us find a program's bottlenecks by revealing where most of the time is spent.
 Keep in mind that most profilers work per function.
 If you do not have your code well separated into functions, the information will be less useful.
+Profilers are statistical in nature.
+They query the program to find out what it is doing at a snapshot during the run, then compile the results into a kind of frequency chart.

 ### Python Profiler in the Spyder IDE
 The Anaconda Spyder IDE provides an integrated Profiler that is easy to use.
 To profile your Python code follow these steps: